-Let’s dive right in on our top tips to build a cheap coop.
+Let’s dive right in on our top tips to build a cheap and absolutely adorable coop.
 When most people think about making a coop, they jump right in.

 1. Size Of Flock

 But if you plan to add more chickens to your flock, it is cheaper to start larger.
 If you make it too small, remaking it to be larger is inevitable.

-2. Free Chicken Coop Designs
+2. Free Chicken Coop Plans And Designs

 There are thousands of free chicken coop designs online.
 No need to pay for plans unless you want a complicated coop design.
 You can find a free chicken plan online or even on youtube.

 3. Build Simple